-Social Impact investing is a relatively new term, used to describe investments made across
+Social Impact investment™ is a Dagda® service, used to make investments made across

 many asset classes, sectors, and regions.
 As a result, the market size has not yet been fully